nemonik/hands-on-DevOps-gen2/README.md

 127.0.0.1 helloworld.nemonik.com
 ```

 The purpose of the rule is to add DNS entries for the factory tools into [Kubernetes](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/), so the tools can resolve each other.
 Without this for example when you you attempt to authenticate into [Drone CI](https://github.com/drone/drone), and it OpenAuths off of [GitLab](https://gitlab.com/rluna-gitlab/gitlab-ce), [GitLab](https://gitlab.com/rluna-gitlab/gitlab-ce) won't be able to resolve Drone in DNS.
+None of this would be necessary if we had control of an external DNS server.

 The script ends reminding you to add the following lines to your `/etc/hosts` file